Zhongzhou/the-learning-plumber/_posts/2024-09-05-GAI-Assessment.md

 # The Junk Food Summary of a Healthy Paper
 Some papers are like a giant bowl of Quinoa salad with no dressing: you know it is really good for you but you just need a lot of self-discipline to finish it.

-Here is one such paper: Kaldaras, L., Akaeze, H. O., & Reckase, M. D. (2024).
+Here is one such paper: [Kaldaras, L., Akaeze, H. O., & Reckase, M. D. (2024).
 Developing valid assessments in the era of generative artificial intelligence.
-Frontiers in Education, 9, 1399377. [https://doi.org/10.3389/FEDUC.2024.1399377/BIBTEX].
+Frontiers in Education, 9, 1399377.](https://doi.org/10.3389/FEDUC.2024.1399377/BIBTEX).
 It has an whole lot of great stuff, but, I have say that reading through it requires a couple cups of coffee to say the least.

 So I decided to create a "junk food" version summary of this paper: it will be unhealthy and probably miss a LOT of the intellectual vitamins in the original salad bowl, but, hopefully it tastes better 😄